OglesbyArt/UpdateGalleryFile/README.md

 	while (!found && !done)
 	{
-            System.out.println ("Please enter the following for the Bought painting you want to update "
+            System.out.println ("Please enter the following for the Bought painting you want to update \n"
-                    + "\t   Last name of Artist then press <ENTER> "
+                    + "Last name of Artist then press <ENTER> "
                     + "and Painting Title then press <ENTER>");

             lName = UserInterface.getString();